YuvanY/Hacker-news-sorter/README.md

-in order to use this app open your terminal in your same dir and type python or python3 scrape.py
+First install the requirem

-* you can get all the links of two page in hacker news with the votes above 100 also sorted Enjoy!
+This is app that will let you get all the links of two page in hacker news with the votes above 100 also sorted So Enjoy!